helium/HIP/0067-trust-score-and-denylist-convenience.md

 There are cases of honest hotspots having an IP in a different country than their asserted location.
 Some owners are using VPNs either for convenience, or to hide their mining activity from their ISP *(Internet Service Provider)*.
 ISP can also be using CGNAT, with the hotspot's IPv4 being located in a different country.
 However, the former can use a VPN located in their country, while the latter is rare enough that we can consider the case of IP addresses being located in a different country than the asserted location of a hotspot to be more likely to belong to a spoofing hotspot.

 **Impact on the Trust Score** :
-- **-5** for a hotspot whose IP is located in a different country than its asserted location.
+- **-5** for a hotspot whose IP is located in a different country than its asserted location, or whose IP cannot be located.
 - **-1** for each interaction in the last 7 days with a hotspot whose IP is located in a different country than its asserted location.

 - # Interactions with other hotspots